Question

 (a)

-c. trophic level is the position an organism occupies in the food chain/web;
+c.
+Trophic level refers to the position an organism occupies in a food chain or web.

 (b)